What if one page could replace ten and rank better? Why do some pages rank for dozens of keywords while others struggle to rank for one?

 - Moz Keyword Explorer: This tool allows you to analyze keywords and see how they relate to each other, aiding in clustering.

-- Google Sheets or Excel: You can manually cluster keywords using spreadsheets by sorting and filtering based on relevance.
+- Google Sheets: You can manually cluster keywords using spreadsheets by sorting and filtering based on relevance.

 Final Thoughts

-Keyword clustering meaning combining all your relevant topics or keywords in a main pillar article.
-It is a valuable SEO technique that greatly impacts website visibility and search rankings.
-Website owners can improve keyword targeting, optimize content more effectively, enhance the user experience, and increase the likelihood of earning backlinks by organizing related keywords into clusters and creating comprehensive content.
+Keyword clustering means combining all your relevant topics or keywords in a main pillar article, and it has become a valuable SEO technique that greatly impacts website visibility.
+You can improve keyword targeting and increase the likelihood of earning backlinks by organizing related keywords into clusters.

 People Also Ask